 “The military officers probably could, but they are again betraying their nation and acting against the constitution.”

 Belarusian roots, international branches

 Montik has a track record of speaking out against Belarus’ current regime.
 He supported the Organisation for Security and Co-operation in Europe (OSCE)’s mission at the country’s 2004 and 2008 parliamentary elections and the 2006 presidential elections.

 He has also participated in initiatives to support journalists’ rights and the freedom of the press.
 In 2009 Montik was among the 48 editors-in-chief and journalists to sign the European Charter on the Freedom of the Press, which set out 10 guidelines for the media to uphold democracy.

 This document later served as the basis for the European Centre for Press and Media Freedom in 2015.

 Such efforts, however, do not go unnoticed by the country’s government.
 “Unfortunately, everyone who speaks out against the repressive regime is an enemy,” he says.

-Montik moved to Germany in 2016 and while he often visits Belarus, he has been unable to return since August 2020.
-And while Softswiss’ roots are in country of birth, he considers it an international business today, with offices also spanning Malta, Georgia and Poland.
+Montik moved to Germany in 2016 and, while he often visits Belarus, he has been unable to return since August 2020.
+And while Softswiss’ roots are in his country of birth, he considers it an international business today, with offices also spanning Malta, Georgia and Poland.

 “My partners and myself were born there and we are proud to be Belarusians,” he says.
 “This is a nation that has gone through many tragic moments of history and managed to preserve its national identity and self-awareness.